How Leadership Coaching Works: A Behind-the-Scenes Look

 Honesty about what’s actually happening

 Not the board-ready version.
-Not the version where you look good.
-What’s actually happening, including your contribution to it.
+Not the version where you look good all the time.
+You need to talk about what’s actually happening, including your contribution to it.

 If you can’t be honest about the pattern, I can’t help you see it.